Uttamdp10/PrimaEHealth/README.md

-PrimaHealth Health Management Record System
+PrimaEHealth is an Health Record Management Record System which maintains a contact between Doctor and Patient.